Military Sexual Trauma

-This topic area supports service members who have experienced sexual violence.
-Sexual violence (harassment, assault, and rape) can trigger a range of emotions and physical symptoms.
-In this section, you will find several resources that address this issue.
-The Sexual Trauma self-assessment will provide you with immediate feedback about the amount of stress you’re having.
-The library booklet contains in-depth information about sexual assault and harassment, including facts about sexual violence in the military, common physical and psychological reactions, and approaches for recovery.
+This topic area supports service members who have experienced a sexual trauma.
+Sexual trauma (harassment, assault, rape and associated violence) can trigger a range of emotions and physical symptoms.
+In this section, you will find two types of resources.
+The self-assessment will provide you with immediate feedback about the amount of stress you’re having.
+The library contains in-depth information about sexual assault and trauma, including facts (and myths) about sexual assault in the military, approaches for recovery, and legal issues.

-The self-assessment provides immediate results regarding level of post-traumatic stress related to sexual violence, recommendations based on the test results, and helpful resources on this and related topics available on the AfterDeployment website.
+The self-assessment provides immediate results regarding level of post-traumatic stress, recommendations based on the test results, and helpful resources (for example, links to useful websites and books).
 The assessment takes about five minutes to complete.
 Because stress-related problems often affect other emotions, this page also includes quick links to related assessments.

 Choose an Assessment

 Please Log in

 You must be logged in to access this feature of the site.
 Close this window and click the "sign in" or "sign up" link at the top right of the site.